 In a world where we’re increasingly connected online and bombarded with information and noise, many of us often feel overwhelmed.
-Periodically taking time out of our busy schedules and disconnecting from the information overload is always a good idea, and this is the core idea behind forest bathing, or Shinrin-yoku, as the Japanese call it.
+Periodically taking time out of our busy schedules and disconnecting from the information overload is always a good idea.
+And this is the core principal behind forest bathing, or Shinrin-yoku, as the Japanese call it.

-You don’t have to be a wilderness expert to take up forest bathing – it’s recommended for anyone who wishes to unwind and feel rejuvenated.
-Personally, forest bathing has worked wonders for me, in terms of well-being as well as career growth.
-I find that taking some time off the daily grind to relax amidst nature sparks my creativity, thus enabling me to put forward my best work.
+Furthermore, you don’t have to be a wilderness expert to take up forest bathing – it’s recommended for anyone who wishes to unwind and feel rejuvenated.
+Personally, spending time in forests has worked wonders for me, in terms of well-being, as well as career growth.
+I find that taking some away from the daily grind to relax amidst nature sparks my creativity, thus enabling me to put forward my best work.